What is Lift and Shift or Rehosting?

 Not every system is appropriate for lift and shift.
 But how can you carefully assess whether lift and shift migration is right for you and whether this is the right time to go for lift and shift?

-Your legacy servers may be nearing failure, but rearchitecting your application isn’t possible yet, or they are so important for your business that you don’t want to replace or modify them.
-In such cases, the lift-and-shift approach can help you safely transition operations to modern hardware or the cloud while you prepare long-term plans.
+In this scenario, your critical applications that are essential for your business operations are facing challenges due to aging legacy hardware.
+This may be because your legacy servers are nearing failure, but rearchitecting your application isn’t possible yet, or the applications are so important to your business that you don’t want to replace or modify them.
+In such cases, the lift-and-shift migration approach can help you safely transition operations to modern hardware or the cloud while you prepare long-term plans.

 Rising infrastructure and maintenance costs might be eating into your IT budget.
 Lift and shift, especially to the cloud (because of the usage-based model), can reduce these capital expenditures, allowing you to deploy your IT budget on other priority projects.